 If your manufacturer requires you to purchase their brand of filament, your costs will be higher, sometimes much higher than manufacturers who employ a ‘open source’ or ‘open materials’ philosophy.
 In those instances, your material cost could range from $45 USD per kilogram (for basic materials like ABS and PLA) to over $250 USD per kilogram for specialty nylons and other engineering-grade plastics.

 3D printers like our F410 that use open materials / open source materials provide more options and sources, encouraging competition and innovation.
 Here’s a list of the main types of materials and what you should expect to pay if you’re purchasing them on the open market:

 PLA & ABS (Generic Formulations)

-Generic PLA and ABS are the least expensive materials to print and you can expect to pay $25-$30 USD per kilogram from quality suppliers.
+Generic PLA and ABS are the least expensive materials to print.
+The average 3D printer material cost for generic PLA and ABS approximately $25 per kilogram from quality suppliers.

 PLA & ABS (Specialty & Infused Formulations)

 ASA, a cousin to ABS, is great for using in outdoor applications and is quite inexpensive.
-You can expect to pay between $30 and $45 USD per kilogram
+You can expect to pay approximately $30 and $45 per kilogram for ASA 3D printing filament.